LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 - Copy of the main computer hard disk
 - Copy of the external hard disk
-- Extracted contents from floppy disks
+- Copy of the extracted contents from floppy disks

-The output will be soon published in a dedicated ResearchSpace App.
+The output will be soon published in a [dedicated ResearchSpace App (https://github.com/LuciaGiagnolini12/ValerioEvangelisti_Project)].

 ## License